-Childhood acute lymphoblastic leukemia (also called acute
+Childhood acute lymphoblastic leukemia

 Lymphocytes are made by the bone marrow and by other organs of the lymph system.
 The bone marrow is the spongy tissue inside the large bones in the body.
 The bone marrow makes:

 - Red blood cells (which carry oxygen and other materials to all tissues of the body)

 - White blood cells (which fight infection)

 Normally, the bone marrow makes cells called blasts .
 Blasts develop (mature) into several different types of blood cells that have specific jobs to do in the body.

 The lymph system is made up of thin tubes that branch, like blood vessels, into all parts of the body.
 Lymph vessels carry lymph , a colorless, watery fluid that contains lymphocytes.
 Along the network of vessels are groups of small, bean-shaped organs called lymph nodes .
 Clusters of lymph nodes are found in the underarm, pelvis, neck, and abdomen.
 The spleen (an organ in the upper abdomen that makes lymphocytes and filters old blood cells from the blood), the thymus (a small organ beneath the breastbone), and the tonsils (an organ in the throat) are also part of the lymph system.